janet-lang/janet/README.md

 * For a quick tutorial, see [the introduction](https://janet-lang.org/docs/index.html) for more details.
 * For the full API for all functions in the core library, see [the core API doc](https://janet-lang.org/api/index.html)

-Documentation is also available locally in the repl.
+Documentation is also available locally in the REPL.
 Use the `(doc symbol-name)` macro to get API documentation for symbols in the core library.
 For example,
 ```